Frequently Asked Questions

 /health

 endpoint is a basic health check.
-Monitoring services (like UptimeRobot, Pingdom, or AWS CloudWatch) can ping this endpoint to ensure your service is running. - Logging: Centralized logging (as mentioned before) is key for observability.
+Monitoring services (like UptimeRobot, Pingdom, or AWS CloudWatch) can ping this endpoint to ensure your service is running.11.
+Troubleshooting and Caveats

 VONAGE_APPLICATION_ID